nehCG/COMS4156-MVC-masters/README.md

   - 200 OK: Role deleted successfully.
   - 400 BAD REQUEST: If the `roleId` is empty or if the `roleId` does not correspond to existing users.
   - 300 CUSTOM CODE: Represents business logic errors.
+  - 500 Internal Server Error: The server encountered an error

 #### GET `/index`

 - Description: Direct to the role index page.
 - Response: A string representing the path to the role index view.
 - Status Codes:
-  - 200 OK: Request successful.
+  - 200 OK: Page loaded successfully.
+  - 404 Not Found: Cannot find the request page.
+  - 500 Internal Server Error: The server encountered an error

 #### GET `/toAddOrUpdateRolePage`